Small Cat Conservation Alliance

 The Small Cat Conservation Alliance (SCCA) was founded in 1996, to address the conservation needs of small wild cats and their habitat worldwide.
-Small Cat Conservation Alliance seeks out local scientists and volunteers that are working to protect small cats in remote regions worldwide.
+The Small Cat Conservation Alliance seeks out local scientists and volunteers that are working to protect small cats in remote regions worldwide.
 They collect data that can be used to seek endangered species classification.
-SCCA operates in Kalimantan (Borneo), Sumatra, Chile, and China; and works with partners in Argentina, Bolivia, Brazil, Cambodia, India, Sarawak, Suriname and Vietnam.
+SCCA operates in Kalimantan (Borneo), Sumatra, Chile, and China; And works with partners in Argentina, Bolivia, Brazil, Cambodia, India, Sarawak, Suriname and Vietnam.
 The Small Cat Conservation is also partnered with the Wildlife Conservation Network.

 In March 2019, on its website (below) the organization calls itself the Small Wild Cat Conservation Foundation.

 Species

 Out of the 36 feline species, 22 are considered small cat species.
 The primary priority species that SCCA addresses include: